elastic/ecs/rfcs/text/0000-multiple-users.md

 If privilege escalation is captured in the same IAM event, `user.effective` should of course be used as well.

-Here's the same "rename" example, where "alice" is renaming "bob" by escalating to "root":
+Here's the "rename" example from the IAM section above.
+In the following example, we know "alice" is escalating privileges as "root", in order to modify user "bob":

 ```JSON
 {